AllonKleinLab/PBA/README.md

 Population balance analysis
 =======================

 Population balance analysis (PBA) is a method for reconstructing dynamics from static-snapshots of single-cell gene expression.
-The inputs to PBA are:
+The basic inputs to PBA are:

 1. A sample of single-cell gene expression profiles
 2. A vector (_R_) with estimates of the relative rates of proliferation and loss at each sampled gene expression state